w3f/polkadot-wiki/docs/learn/xcm/quickstart/first-look.md

+---
+id: learn-xcm-docs-quickstart-first-look
+title: First Look at an XCM
+sidebar_label: First Look at an XCM
+description: First Look at an XCM.
+keywords: [xcm, cross-consensus messaging]
+slug: ../quickstart-first-look
+---

 # First Look

 In this section, we take you through a simple example of an XCM.
 In this example, we withdraw the